larrytheliquid/generic-reuse/ArtifactOverview.md

 calculating the index via the length algebra.
 Some indexed types cannot have their indices computed by a total function (e.g. typed STLC terms) from their untyped counterparts.
-Hence, the file also contains `fix2ifixP`, which allows data to be enriched if it satisfies a premise (e.g. the typing relation of an untyped STLC term).
+Hence, the file also contains combinator `fix2ifixP`, which allows data to be enriched if it satisfies a premise (e.g. the typing relation of an untyped STLC term).

 Data Reuse Examples
 -------------------

-Data reuse is between typed STLC `Term`s (code/Datatypes/Term.ced) and untyped (prior to typechecking) `Raw` terms (code/Datatypes/Raw.ced).
+Data reuse is between typed (the positive result of type checking) STLC `Term`s (code/Datatypes/Term.ced) and untyped (prior to type checking) `Raw` terms (code/Datatypes/Raw.ced).

 File `code/Examples/RawTermReuse.ced` contains examples of reusing raw and and typed terms: